NordicPlayground/j-link-monitoring-mode-debugging/pca10040/s132/arm5_no_packs/README.md

 3. You need to enable the interrupt by NVIC_SetPriority(DebugMonitor_IRQn, _PRIO_SD_LOW) at the start of your main loop.
 All the application/protocol_stack context with priority less that the selected priority will be blocked by the DebugMonitor and is available to debug/Step.
 All the application/protocol_stack context with priority higher than the selected priority will will run uninterrupted irrespective of your debugger state.
 In this case all we will block all low priority app and softdevice interrupts.
 But the application high priority interrupts and softdevice radio and house_keeping timer interrupts will run uninterrupted

-4. Enable MMD in the J-link driver: see line 10 and 11 in [JLinkSettings.ini](JLinkSettings.ini)
+4. Enable MMD in the J-link driver: see line 10 and 11 in [JLinkSettings.ini](JLinkSettings.ini).
+See https://www.segger.com/downloads/jlink/UM08001 Chapter 9.7 Forwarding of Monitor Interrupts.
+The reference to "additional software layer that takes all interrupts in the first place and forwards them to the user application" in the J-link User Guide chapter 9.7 is in our case the SoftDevice.

 ### Wait, that's it!?